-- Use compact florescent light bulbs (CFL).
-These light bulbs will last much longer than your average light bulb and reduce the amount of electricity needed to run your lamp.
-Plus, incandescent light bulbs add more heat to a room than CFLs, making the air conditioner work even harder.
+- Use compact florescent (CFL) or LED bulbs .
+These light bulbs will last much longer than old-fashion incandescent light bulb and reduce the amount of electricity needed to run your lamp.
+Plus, incandescent light bulbs add more heat to a room than CFL and LED ones, making the air conditioner work even harder.

 - Lower your hot water heater from 140 degrees to 120 degrees.
 Most heaters are set at 140 degrees but over the summer months 120 degrees will be just as efficient.